April 3, 2009

 the real life

 I sit here writing tonight from a friend’s apartment in the north of Tehran, Iran.
 For a moment, I almost feel as if I’m in the States.
-As I write this post, Oprah is talking to Dr. Oz on TV.
-The AC is blasting and I have a can of coca-cola sitting on the desk next to me.
+I get to watch Oprah talking to Dr. Oz on TV.
+The AC is blasting.
+A can of coca-cola is waiting for me in the fridge.
 How strange it is to be in a completely different coutry in the so-called “developing world”, but feel as if you’re sitting in your own living room in northern California.
 How globalized our world has become.

 I’ve been putting off writing a post for quite some time now, mainly because I’ve been waiting for a noteworthy event to happen that would be interesting to everyone.
 However, Riad’s beautiful comment on my last post touched me and triggered some thoughts that I thought I would share with all of you tonight.